 Note: Only users with editing permissions for the selected sheets in Wdesk can sync new data.

 Once your sync is complete, you can view your new or existing Spreadsheet in your account.
-Fonts, colors, lines, or other formatting found in the original document may not appear in Spreadsheets.
-However, syncing an Excel workbook does not override any document content and formatting already in the existing Wdesk Spreadsheet.
+Fonts, colors, lines, or other formatting found in the original document are not imported.
+Syncing an Excel workbook does not override any document content already in the existing Wdesk Spreadsheet.
 If there is information in your sheet that you don't want to be overwritten, lock that cell to prevent future changes.

 1 Microsoft and its products are registered trademarks of Microsoft Corporation in the United States and/or other countries.